Questions & Answers

 How should I prepare for my 3 night oximetry sleep test?

-To prepare for your 3-night oximetry sleep test, ensure there is no deviation from your usual nighttime routine.
+To prepare for your 3-night oximetry screening test, ensure there is no deviation from your usual nighttime routine.
 Wear the probe on either your index finger or thumb before going to sleep, using the same finger for all 3 nights.
 Make sure the probe fits comfortably and securely.
 Avoid alcohol, caffeine, and heavy meals close to bedtime.
 Keep your bedroom dark, quiet, and at a comfortable temperature.
 Follow your regular bedtime routine to promote natural sleep patterns.
 If additional nights are recorded, the 3 worst nights will be selected for analysis.
 Stick to your normal activities and habits to ensure accurate results.

 What does a polysomnographic sleep test involve?